Today we’re looking at the Google WiFi System (Google Whole Home WiFi Coverage)

 - Wi-Fi 4 to identify devices that support 802.11n technology (2007)

-All these newer WiFi systems are backwards compatible.
-So if you decide to upgrade to WiFi 6, most your older existing devices (PS4, Cell Phone, Smart Thermostats) should all still connect just fine.
+All the newer WiFi systems are backwards compatible.
+So if you decide to upgrade to WiFi 6, your older existing devices (PS4, Cell Phone, Smart Thermostats) should all still connect just fine.

 I guess WiFi 1, 2 and 3 were for Wireless A (1999), Wireless B (2000) and Wireless G (2003)?
 My Asus Wireless N Gaming Router was identified as WiFi 4.

 At first, I started shopping for Wi-Fi 6 Routers.
-A lot of reviewers and users really like the Netgear Nighthawk, but I wasn’t sure if that Single Router Wifi Network would work well in my split-level (tri-level) house.
+A lot of reviewers and users really like the Netgear Nighthawk (link above), but I wasn’t sure if that Single Router Wifi point would work well in my split-level (tri-level) house.
 I’m sure it would have been a nice improvement over my WiFi 4 router!
 After researching various reviews about networking in multi-level houses, many people suggested upgrading to a Mesh Network.

 A mesh network is a group of routers that communicate wirelessly with each other to create a single WiFi network that provides an umbrella of network connectivity.
 This allows you to have multiple sources of strong WiFi throughout your home, instead of just a solo router.